VikashChoudhary-04/Burp-Suite-Mastery/docs/16-Modern-Application-Testing/README.md

   Backend Security Controls
   ```

-* Burp allows you to communicate directly with the backend interface and test what the server actually enforces.
+* Burp Suite allows you to inspect and manipulate the underlying communication so you can test what the server actually enforces.

 ---